dgraph-io/dgraph-docs/content/migration/about-data-migration.md

     weight = 1
 +++

-[Dgraph mutations]({{< relref "mutations/_index.md" >}}) are accepted in RDF N-Quad and JSON formats.
-To load CSV-formatted data or SQL data into Dgraph, first convert the dataset into one of the accepted formats and then load the resulting dataset into Dgraph.
+To load CSV-formatted data or SQL data into Dgraph, first convert the dataset into one of the accepted formats ([RDF N-Quad/Triple](https://www.w3.org/TR/n-quads/) or JSON) and then load the resulting dataset into Dgraph.

 After you convert the `.csv` or `.sql` files to [RDF N-Quad/Triple](https://www.w3.org/TR/n-quads/) or JSON,